-Teen therapy can be challenging but it can help your teen with their problems in the long-term.
-Before choosing the right therapist, always keep in mind their license and experience but don’t overlook their personality and rapport with other teens.
+Teen therapy can be challenging but it can help your teen with their problems in the long term.
+Before choosing the right therapist for your teen, always keep in mind their license and experience but don’t overlook their personality and rapport with other teens.

 This relationship, that of your teen and their therapist, is the most important and critical part of your and your teen’s life.
 Picking the person who is more likely to form a bond with your teen is important.

 Try to involve your teen in the process of selecting the right potential therapist for them.
 You can do the screening of the therapist but it is your teen you will eventually benefit from therapy.
 Allow them to make the final choice.
 If you or your teen feel the need to change the therapist, don’t second guess.